docarray/docarray/docs/advanced/document-store/benchmark.md

 ## Benchmark result

-The following table summarizes the result; values are smaller the better.
+The following table summarizes the result; values are smaller the better (except for `Recall@10`).
 The best performer of each task is highlighted with bold font:

 ````{tab} Same HNSW parameters